Meta-plasticity and memory in multi-level recurrent feed-forward networks: Numerical results

 \subsection{Memory formation}

-To observe whether a system is able to memorise, we compute its average path entropy and produce a histogram of the possible values.
-An illustrative example is reported in Fig.~\ref{fig:example_of_process}d+e) for $p_{as}~=~0.95$, $c~=~0$, $\tau~=~8$, $T_{1}~=~100$ (no memory), g+h) for $p_{as}~=~0.95$, $c~=~4$, $\tau~=~8$, $T_{1}~=~100$ (memorising).
-One can readily see that a memorising system shows a sharp decrease in entropy during the meta-reinforcement window $T_2$ (in grey), while the other one remains constant after an initial small decrease due to reinforcement.
-Both systems reach a stable state in $\left\langle S_{\loops}\right\rangle$ (black bullets), also captured by the histograms.
-The memorising system shows two well-separated peaks: one at $S_\loops~\gtrsim~0.98$, corresponding to the non-meta-reinforced process happening at the beginning of the simulation, and another at $S_\loops~\sim~0.52$, indicating that the walker is traversing the meta-reinforced path $\Gamma_{CG}$.
-This fact is further captured by the average distance $\left\langle d\left(\Gamma_{\loops},\Gamma_{CG}\right) \right\rangle$ reported in Fig.~\ref{fig:example_of_process}i) (black bullets).
+To observe whether a system is able to memorise, we compute the entropy rate $H_t$ and produce a histogram of its possible values.
+An illustrative example is reported in Fig.~\ref{fig:example_of_process}d+e) for $p_{sup}~=~0.95$, $c~=~0$, $\tau~=~8$ (no memory), g+h) for $p_{sup}~=~0.95$, $c~=~4$, $\tau~=~8$ (memorising).
+One can readily see that a memorising system shows a sharp decrease in entropy rate during the meta-reinforcement window $T_2$ (in grey), while the other one remains constant after an initial small decrease due to reinforcement.
+Both systems reach a stable state in $\left\langle H_\loops \right\rangle$ (averaged over realisations, black bullets), also captured by the histograms.
+The memorising system shows well-separated peaks: one at $H_\loops~\gtrsim~0.98$, corresponding to the non-meta-reinforced process happening at the beginning of the simulation, and others at or below $H_\loops~\sim~0.6$.
+The low average distance $\langle d\left(\Gamma_{\loops},\Gamma_{CG}\right) \rangle$ reported in Fig.~\ref{fig:example_of_process}i) (black bullets) indicates that the lower entropy state corresponds to the walker traversing the meta-reinforced path $\Gamma_{CG}$.

-The behaviour of path entropy and distance reported in Fig.~\ref{fig:example_of_process} allows to identify a steady state in the dynamics.
-In all cases, this is reached well before the last $1000$ loops in the run, and in general shortly after $T_1+T_2$.